Build support for COVID-19 contact tracing and other public health measures by working with trusted messengers

 - More than two-thirds of respondents reported that they would be willing to participate in at least one contact tracing effort, including sharing personal information, sharing contacts, or reporting symptoms to local or state health departments.

 - Black respondents reported a greater willingness to participate in contact tracing activities than white respondents or other respondents of color, but also reported concerns that their health care providers would not safeguard their privacy and personal information.

 - On average, respondents who worry that their private health information could be used against them reported significantly less willingness to participate in any contact tracing efforts.

 “People trust health care providers, public health officials, and Governor Whitmer more than many other sources when it comes to communicating important messages about COVID-19,” says Melissa Riba, director of research and evaluation at CHRT.
-“As contact tracing expands and continued infection control practices remain critical, sustained engagement from the most trusted messengers will reach more people when it really matters.”
+She adds that to build support for contact tracing as the COVID-19 pandemic continues and contact tracing and infection control practices remain critical, sustained engagement from the most trusted messengers will be essential.